ayivima/AI-SURFS/DAYS_PROGRESS/DAY49.md

 ---------------------------------------------------------------------------------------------------------------
 GROUP SHOWCASE CHALLENGE PROJECT CONTINUES

-1. We had a general stand-up #sg_novice-ai.
+1. We had a general stand-up to wrap up for the showcase challenge #sg_novice-ai.

 2. We had a prior stand-up for documentation sub-team #sg_novice-ai.

 3. Worked on select documentation sections.

-4. Started work on a websockets implementation.

 Long live #sg_novice-ai!!!